 Κλεοπάτρας | Kleopatra (Cleopatra VII) | 22 | 294 | 51–30 |

-The Astronomical Tablet of Nebuchadnezzar II2 comprises a sequence of astronomical observations made during the king's 37th year.
+The Astronomical Tablet of Nebuchadnezzar II comprises a sequence of astronomical observations made during the king's 37th year.
 Modern astronomers studying this data have concluded that the only year within centuries that fits the data is 568/67 BC.
 Therefore, Nebuchadnezzar's first year of his reign was in 604/03 B.C., which corresponds perfectly with the Canon.
 There are several biblical references to the reign of Nebuchadnezzar II that provide a link with Hebrew chronology, which together with other contemporary king lists further confirm the validity of Ptolemy's sequence of kings, providing reasonably accurate dates as going back to 747 BC.

 The Julian calendar